From Spikes to Heavy Tails: Unveiling the Spectral Evolution of Neural Networks: Conclusion

 \section{Conclusion}

-This paper presents a different angle in the study of the emergence of HT spectra in NN training.
-Unlike existing explanations using stochastic gradient noise, we show that full-batch \texttt{GD} or \texttt{Adam} can still lead to HT ESDs in the weight matrices after only a few optimizer updates.
-The HT ESDs arise from the interactions between the signal (the gradient update) and the noise (the initial Marchenko–Pastur bulk), and they only occur when the learning rate is sufficiently large.
-In addition to being a new way of explaining the emergence of HT ESDs, our paper connects with several ongoing studies in this field.
-First, our study analyzes the "bulk-decay" type of ESDs in the "5+1" phase model~\cite{martin2021implicit}, which is the crucial connection between classical "bulk+spike" ESDs and HT ESD models.
-Our paper views the "bulk-decay" ESD as an intermediate state generated from diffusing the spike into the main bulk (Appendix ~\ref{spike movement}).
-Second, our study tightens the connection between ESDs and feature learning, explaining why ESD-based training methods~\cite{zhou2023temperature} can improve the generalizability of large and deep models.
+This paper presents a different angle to study the emergence of HT ESDs during NN training.
+Unlike existing studies that mostly focused on the mini-batch settings, we show that full-batch \texttt{GD} or \texttt{Adam} can still lead to HT ESDs in the weight matrices after only a few optimizer updates with large $\eta$.
+Our paper also connects with several ongoing studies in this field.
+In particular, our study analyzes the `$5+1$' phase model~\citep{martin2021implicit} of ESD evolution and sheds light on the transitions from a Marchenko-Pastur (MP) fit (i.e. random initialization) $\to$ ``Bulk+Spike'' $\to$ ``Bulk-Decay'' $\to$ HT distributions.
+We also showcase that the ``Bulk-Decay'' ESD can be treated as an intermediate state generated from diffusing the spike into the main bulk (see also Appendix ~\ref{spike movement}).
 Our paper also presents several surprising phenomena: (1) the emergence of the HT spectra seems to require only a single spike aligned with the teacher model; (2) the emergence of the HT spectra can appear early during training, way before the NN reaches a low training loss; (3) several factors, such as weight normalization and learning rate scheduling, can all contribute to the emergence of HT ESDs.

-\paragraph{Future work.} By presenting qualitative results that indicate heavy tails along the diagonals of overlap matrices, we aim to bring singular vectors into the picture for future heavy-tail studies.
-Particularly, how does the distribution of values along the diagonal change for overlap matrices of left and right singular vectors?
-How do we quantify the `spread' of the off-diagonal overlap values?
-Furthermore, several papers have studied how to rigorously characterize the loss after a one-step \texttt{GD} update \cite{moniri2023theory,cui2024asymptotics}, and an interesting direction is to explore the relationship between ESD of $\mW_t^\top\mW_t$ and theoretical loss after $t$ optimizer updates (for \texttt{GD}/\texttt{FB-Adam}).

-\paragraph{Acknowledgements.} The authors would like to thank Zhichao Wang for helpful discussions during the preparation of the manuscript.
+Overall, our work connects the feature learning aspect of the bulk + spike ESD (Section~\ref{sec:one_step_fb_adam_update}) with the early emergence of HT ESDs (Section~\ref{sec:HT_phenomenon}) and presents a unique perspective to study the correlations between HT ESDs and generalization in NNs (especially with \texttt{FB-Adam}).